Son of woman whose body was donated to Harvard Medical School files lawsuit - The Boston Globe

 According to prosecutors, the defendants were part of a nationwide network of people who bought and sold remains stolen from Harvard Medical School and an Arkansas mortuary.

-Lodge sometimes took the body parts — which included heads, brains, skin and bones — back to his Goffstown, New Hampshire, home, and some remains were sent to buyers through the mail, according to the criminal case.
+Lodge sometimes took the body parts — which included heads, brains, skin, and bones — back to his Goffstown, N.H., home, and some remains were sent to buyers through the mail, according to the criminal case.
 Lodge also allegedly allowed buyers to come to the morgue to pick which remains they wanted to buy, authorities said.

 No attorney was listed for Lodge in the lawsuit.